fazo96/ipfs-boards/PROTOCOL.md

 - IPFS is fully distributed, and safe, because anyone can verify some data actually matches the address
 - IPFS is efficient because anyone that views some content caches it and helps redistribute it.
 Your machines however will never redistribute data you haven't viewed or downloaded
 - IPNS associates an IPFS address to the address of a node, it works like a pointer to track data that changes over time
+- IPNS publications are signed from the node matching the publication's actual address, so they can be trusted
-- This project's discovery and storage protocols are entirely based on IPNS and IPFS
+- This project's discovery, storage and communications protocols are entirely based on IPNS and IPFS

 __Data Storage:__ A user's profile, posts, votes, comments and all his other data is served by him and stored in his computer(s).
 Anyone that views his content will cache it by default thus helping others to see his profile.
 That's why if hundreds of people open the profile page of some